-You can exchange your home currency for Renminbi, the official name for the local currency, before you leave or, alternatively, take out cash from one of the many 24-hour ATMs.
+You can exchange your home currency for Renminbi, the official name for the Chinese Yuan, before you leave for China or, alternatively, take out cash from one of the many 24-hour ATMs after you arrive in China.
 We don't really recommend exchanging money at the bank in China, as you will be in for a lengthy wait.

-Getting Cash in China - Cash Machines
+Getting Cash in China

 It is easy and quick to get cash on arrival at any Chinese international airport.
 There are cash machines in the baggage areas and after exiting customs at both the arrival and departure levels.
-There are also specific counters where travelers checks can be exchanged.
+There are also specific counters where traveler checks can be exchanged.

-Using Foreign Credit Card in China
+Using International Credit Card in China

 Using foreign credit cards in China will seemingly always incur a foreign currency exchange fee from the issuing bank which can be expensive and add up fast, but it is easier to use them for big payments, like hotels, tours and major shopping.

 Mobile Payment in China

 The most popular mobile payment methods are provided by local companies like WeChat and Alipay.
+Unfortunately, most foreign bank cards can't be linked to WeChat or Alipay.
 Some international chains such as Starbucks and KFC also accept Apple Pay.